Pabitra-33/Devfolio/README.md

 ### A Responsive and Interactive Portfolio Website
 DevFolio is a modern and customizable portfolio website built using HTML, CSS, and JavaScript, it is designed to serves as a personal branding tool for developers, designers, and professionals to showcase their skills, projects, and achievements in an interactive and visually appealing manner.

-## Key Features
+## Key Features <br>
-1️⃣ Dynamic & Responsive Design
+1️⃣ Dynamic & Responsive Design <br>
-🔹 Built with HTML & CSS to ensure a sleek, mobile-friendly interface.
+🔹 Built with HTML & CSS to ensure a sleek, mobile-friendly interface.<br>
-🔹 Adapts seamlessly across desktops, tablets, and smartphones.
+🔹 Adapts seamlessly across desktops, tablets, and smartphones.<br>

-2️⃣ Interactive User Interface
+2️⃣ Interactive User Interface<br>
-🔹 Uses JavaScript for smooth animations and dynamic content loading.
+🔹 Uses JavaScript for smooth animations and dynamic content loading.<br>
-🔹 Enhances user engagement with scroll effects, hover animations, and interactive sections.
+🔹 Enhances user engagement with scroll effects, hover animations, and interactive sections.<br>

-3️⃣ Dedicated Portfolio Sections
+3️⃣ Dedicated Portfolio Sections <br>
-🔹 About Me – Showcase personal details, skills, and expertise.
+🔹 About Me – Showcase personal details, skills, and expertise.<br>
-🔹 Projects – Display past work with descriptions and live links.
+🔹 Projects – Display past work with descriptions and live links. <br>
-🔹 Skills & Experience – Highlight technical skills and professional journey.
+🔹 Skills & Experience – Highlight technical skills and professional journey.<br>
-🔹 Resume Download – Provide an easy option for recruiters to download the resume.
+🔹 Resume Download – Provide an easy option for recruiters to download the resume. <br>
-🔹 Contact Form – Enable direct communication with a functional contact form.
+🔹 Contact Form – Enable direct communication with a functional contact form.<br>

-4️⃣ SEO & Performance Optimization
+4️⃣ SEO & Performance Optimization <br>
-🔹 Structured with clean code and optimized for fast loading speeds.
+🔹 Structured with clean code and optimized for fast loading speeds.<br>
-🔹 Designed with SEO best practices to improve online visibility.
+🔹 Designed with SEO best practices to improve online visibility.<br>

-5️⃣ Customizable & Easy to Maintain
+5️⃣ Customizable & Easy to Maintain <br>
-🔹 Modular and well-organized code structure for easy updates.
+🔹 Modular and well-organized code structure for easy updates.<br>
-🔹 Simple customization options for branding, colors, and content.
+🔹 Simple customization options for branding, colors, and content.<br>

 ## Technologies Used<br>
 ✅ HTML – Structuring the web pages.<br>